Playground

 An evolutionary approach to combinatorial optimisation.

 Say you are going on a work trip and you have one bag with a weight limit of 30.
-You have ten items to choose from, each with a different weight and usefulness.
-Each item is either in the bag or it is not, so there are 210 = 1024 possible combinations.
-How do you find the best one without checking all of them?
+You have fifteen items to choose from, each with a different weight and usefulness.
+Each item is either in the bag or it is not, so there are 215 = 32768 possible combinations.
+How do you find the best combination of items without checking all of them?

 Items